Value Objects as Embedded Entities

 The prototype method is supported with the keyword with in C#.
 The JEPs for deconstruction and construction of objects in a switch statement could provide a similar approach in the future for Java.
 The current version of Java JDK 16 does not support this feature.

-When the creation logic is complex or has dependencies that are not needed by the created object.
+When the creation logic is complex or has dependencies that are unnecessary for the created object.
 It is best to create a separate factory.
 This factory could provide multiple ways to create new instances.

 Value Objects in Persistent Store

 We encourage experimenting with the MicroStream approach for small projects footnote:[The Eclipse foundation took over the MicroStream library in 2023 under the new name Eclipse Store.
-The effort to persist a Java object graph is very small.
+The effort to persist a Java object graph is tiny.

 You can always move to a no SQL solution when your application is successful and time comes to harden it.
 Another standard but cumbersome approach is to move to JPA.